Charu Asopa

 Charu Asopa (born 27 February 1988) is an Indian television actress and vlogger.
 She is known for portraying Rajkumari Revati in Devon Ke Dev...Mahadev, most loved Atkhati Pari in Baalveer, Preeti Srivastav Mere Angne Mein, Shravani "Piyali" Purohit in Jiji Maa and as Mridula in Kaisa Hai Yeh Rishta Anjana.

 Personal life

-Charu Asopa is originally from Bikaner, Rajasthan.
-Her father is retired from a Government job.
+Charu Asopa is originally from Bikaner in the state of Rajasthan.
+Her father has retired from a government job.
 She has one sister and one brother.
-She was initially married to a Marwari businessman from Rajasthan in 2007.
+She initially married a Marwari businessman from Rajasthan in 2007.
 The marriage ended in November 2016 due to compatibility issues.
-Charu was then in a relationship with fellow actor Neeraj Malviya and the couple got engaged in Rajasthan, but the engagement was called off in 2017.
+Charu then entered into a relationship with fellow actor Neeraj Malviya, and the couple became engaged in Rajasthan.
+However, the engagement was called off in 2017.
 In June 2019, she married Sushmita Sen's younger brother, Rajeev Sen. The couple were often in the news for compatibility issues.
-They divorced in 2023.
-Charu and Rajeev have one daughter together.
+They divorced in 2023, Charu and Rajeev have one daughter together.